nicksica99/411-Scoreboarding/README.md

 on the scoreboard.The program handles the scoreboard by instruction.
 There is a different function for each type of instruction which allows for versatility and effectiveness.
 While this would hamper efficiency, tracking efficiency is unnecessary for this project.

+HOW TO RUN:
-Specifics: The MIPS text file MUST be in the same directory.
+The MIPS text file MUST be in the same directory.
 TESTED ON LINUX USING GL.

+1: Make sure scoreboard.py and your MIPS example file is in the same directory.
+2: run the command "python3 scoreboard.py"
+3: It will prompt you for your textfile name, enter something like this: MIPSexample.txt (do not add quotes)
+4: The program will run and should print out the finished scoreboard and the register values.